-The Dual Master's in International Dramaturgy is an accredited degree programme of Arts and Culture.
+The Dual Master's International Dramaturgy is an accredited degree programme of Arts and Culture.
 After successful completion of this programme, you will receive a legally accredited Master's degree in Arts and Culture and the title Master of Arts (MA).